 Common mistakes and how to avoid them

 One of the most common mistakes is underestimating the importance of employment analysis.
 Contingencies arising from collective bargaining agreements, pension plans or pending labor disputes can represent significant liabilities that completely alter the valuation of the transaction.
+The subrogation of employment contracts in an asset acquisition or the assumption of Social Security debts are aspects that must be quantified with precision.

 Another frequent error is not paying sufficient attention to contracts with strategic clients and suppliers.
 Change of control clauses, renewal conditions and warranties granted can have a material impact on the post-acquisition viability of the business.
+In regulated sectors — energy, telecommunications, financial services — the transferability of administrative licenses is a prerequisite that must be verified before signing any binding agreement.

 Best practices

 From our experience in over two hundred transactions, we recommend establishing a well-organized virtual data room from day one, appointing a single coordinator to centralize communications and using standardized checklists adapted to the specific sector of the target company.
+Setting realistic timelines for each phase — typically four to eight weeks for a mid-sized due diligence — and maintaining fluid communication with the seller to resolve questions without delay are factors that make a material difference to the quality of the process.

 Due diligence should not be viewed as a cost but as an investment in security.
 A rigorous process allows you to negotiate better terms, structure adequate warranties and, sometimes, make the most valuable decision of all: not proceeding with the transaction.
+Identifying a hidden liability or an unquantified critical dependency early enough can save millions and avoid years of post-closing litigation.